TYPO3GmbH/querybuilder/Documentation/Operators/Index.rst

    datetime-picker example

-Operators with influence on the input:
+**Datatypes** with influence on the input:

 - date, time and datetime: a datetimepicker is created (adapted to the individual case)
 - double and integer: a number input filed is created
 - boolean: a checkbox input field is created
 - select: a select input field is created

-Datatypes with influence on the input:
+**Operators** with influence on the input:

 - between: two input fields are created for the less and the greater value
 - empty and null: no input field is created

 .. tip::

-   To get individual table fields into the querybuilder you just need to adapt the table TCA
+   To get individual table fields into the querybuilder you just need to adapt the table TCA.

    `$TCA['ctrl']['queryFilterFields']` enables the wanted fields as filter option.
 If not defined `$TCA['ctrl']['searchFields']` acts as default.